Smeueg/Dotfiles/README.md

 ### Less Important but still important
 - Create a better dotfiles management script
-- Add support for connman and iwd
-- Finish firefox theming (Add css for stackoverflow and it's siblings, gitlab, github, and reddit)
 - Add a gtk theme
 - Add a license
-- Finish previewer

 ## Random Information